the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 ![](images/html-anatomy.png)

 Sometimes you will also encounter **self-closing tags**.
 For example, the `<input>` tag is used whenever you want to capture input from a user.
 If the input is text, then it should be specified with the input element's `type` attribute by using `text` as value.
-You may also want to have a button to perform an action (e.g. register a user, log in a user, send a contact form):
+You may also want to have a button to perform an action (e.g. send a contact form, register a user, log in a user):

 {title="index.html",lang="html"}
 ~~~~~~~